loleek/spark-jobserver/README.md

 [![Build Status](https://travis-ci.org/spark-jobserver/spark-jobserver.svg?branch=master)](https://travis-ci.org/spark-jobserver/spark-jobserver)

+This is not the official spark-jobserver,we may modify the source code to add more functions like Redis or else.

 spark-jobserver provides a RESTful interface for submitting and managing [Apache Spark](http://spark-project.org) jobs, jars, and job contexts.
 This repo contains the complete Spark job server project, including unit tests and deploy scripts.
 It was originally started at [Ooyala](http://www.ooyala.com), but this is now the main development repo.